BillOchieng/Tripadvisor-pgh-scraper/README.md

 python scraper.py
 ```

+## Folder Structure
+Tripadvisor-pgh-scraper/
+│
+├── scraper.py
+├── sentiment_analysis.py
+├── app.py  # (or /dashboard if you expand it)
+├── data/
+│   ├── raw_reviews.csv
+│   └── sentiment_results.csv
+├── notebooks/
+│   └── eda.ipynb
+├── README.md
+├── requirements.txt
+├── pyproject.toml
+├── poetry.lock
+└── .gitignore

 ## 💡 Next Steps
 - Add review date filters
 - Integrate with sentiment analysis script
 - Build dashboard using Streamlit or Dash

+**Want me to help you scaffold any of these files or kickstart the sentiment analysis or dashboard script?**